Saskatoon Curbside Swap

 - Post them on a free classifieds website, such as Kijiji.

-- Visit the Saskatchewan Waste Reduction Council website to find out if any of your unwanted items can be recycled in Saskatoon.
+- Visit the Waste Wizard to find out where to take your unwanted items in Saskatoon.

 Reporting unclaimed items left out?